1 Introduction

 The course includes hands-on exercises for how to use, modify, share, and troubleshoot containers for scientific software development purposes.

-Equip learners with basics skills and confidence to utilize the containers within the context of scientific software analyses.
+Goal of this course: Equip learners with basics skills and confidence to utilize containers within the context of scientific software analyses.

-This course is meant to teach learners how to create sophisticated GitHub Actions, but instead introduce learners to basic fundamentals of continuous integration and continuous deployment.
-This course focuses on GitHub Actions and will not cover any other (perfectly fine) tools for CI/CD.
+What is not the goal This course is not meant to teach learners how to create complex containers, but instead introduce learners to basic fundamentals of continuous integration and continuous deployment.
+This course focuses on containers (Docker or Podman) and will not cover any other (perfectly fine) tools for CI/CD.

 1.5 How to use the course